basnijholt/nijho.lt/content/post/agentic-coding/index.md

 - **Loves defensive programming**: Validates things that can't be wrong
 - **Gladly reads `.env`**: Will expose secrets if not careful
-- **Needs git constantly**: Wants to commit after every tiny change
 - **Reverts unrelated changes**: "Cleans up" debugging code from other features

 ### The "Mission Accomplished" Hallucination

-This is the most dangerous pitfall.
+This is a dangerous pitfall.
 Claude Code will sometimes claim complete success when it hasn't actually fixed anything:

 - **Claims victory**: "I've fixed all the issues!"